 Some photos and description of the old lines can be found on the Southern E-Group website.

 The route starts in the Railway car park, on the opposite side of the tracks from the station and follows the track bed of the old railway.
-The surface is reasonably solid and flat but can be muddy in wet weather with some patches of clay.
+The surface is good and suitable for most bikes.

-About half way between East Grinstead and Crawley Down you can glimpse Gulledge Farm House to the North, this is a 17th Century building, more details here
+About half way between East Grinstead and Crawley Down you can glimpse Gullege Farm House to the North, this is a 17th Century building, more details here

 When Crawley Down is reached after about 2 1/2 miles the old railway track has been built on and you have to follow the sign posted route through a housing estate.
 Once past a parade of shops, you regain the railway again and pass under the B2028.
 The track then continues for almost 2 miles, until just before